NOAA-GSL/ExascaleWorkflowSandbox/docs/configuration.rst

 When an endpoint is specified, tasks are sent to the remote system via Globus Compute.
-All other configuration options (provider, mpi, etc.) are passed to the endpoint's configuration template to describe the resource pool on the remote system.
+All other configuration options (provider, mpi, etc.) are passed to the endpoint's configuration template (created automatically by Chiltepin when an endpoint is configured) to describe the resource pool on the remote system.

 MPI: Support for Parallel Applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^